Click here to contact the Washington DC Staff.

 International Study Tour

 As a unique highlight of the Washington DC program, each semester students embark on an eight to nine day international study tour focusing on locations of immediate global significance.
 A Listening Summit is sought at a local university in each location, giving students an opportunity to interact with peers in the host country.
 The fall semester destination each year is the Middle East, and the spring semester destination is Latin America or the Caribbean.
-In the fall of 2013, the class went to the United Arab Emirates, and a trip to Cuba is planned for the spring of 2014.

 For breakfast, lunch, and dinner students will be provided stored value cards to purchase meals on their own.
 There is no full kitchen in the Pepperdine house, but student suites feature refrigerators, microwaves, and sinks, and the student lounges have coffeemakers and hotplates.
 Students are encouraged to explore the many restaurants and local hangouts of other interns and college students in and around Foggy Bottom, Georgetown, and Dupont Circle.
 Once a week after convocation, students will have a community dinner catered in or out at a local restaurant.